jackkershaw/portfolio/README.md

 ### Coding : done

+### Contact

+- fix contact form, look at examples of tailwindcss react forms
+- Font awesome icons for github, linkedin etc. at the bottom of page.

 ### Design :

-- wrap sections in a tag linked to who it's for.
-- make all images a4 (split a bit like on fairwork one if two landscapes) so look good on desktop.
-Use fairwork one as mockup, see downloads > portfolio designs psds > mockup.
-- say what programs you can use.
-- say your way of working with moodboards etc., collaborative.
-Your style bright colours etc.
+- add descriptions, uncomment <p></p>

 ### Opening page

 - should have some wow factor, not necessarily typing text but something else.
 - add image

-### Contact

-- fix contact form, look at examples of tailwindcss react forms
-- just email and message on the form.
-- Font awesome icons for github, linkedin etc. at the bottom of page.
+- my cv button
+- coding button

 ### sitewide

 - change design
   - colour scheme, use tailwindcss colors.
   - look through inspo/sites i like like fourtet site.